Doktor-Hu/SUPREME/ReadMe.md

 <!-- ABOUT THE PROJECT -->
 ## About SUPREME and BASED
-SUPREME is based on a standard framework named BASED (A Benchmark for Antarctic Surface-melt Estimation and Downscaling) developed by Dr. Zhongyang Hu (z.hu[at]uu.nl).
-This repo contains a detailed introduction of BASED.
+SUPREME is an Antarctica-wide surface melt product developed using a framework named BASED (A Benchmark for Antarctic Surface-melt Estimation and Downscaling) developed by Dr. Zhongyang Hu (z.hu[at]uu.nl).
+This repository contains a detailed introduction of BASED and SUPREME.

 ![product-screenshot](Asset/BASED.png)